redolution/gekkoboot/README.md

 ## Installation

-Download the designated appropriate file for your device from the [latest release].
+Download and extract the [latest release].

 Prepare your SD card by copying DOLs onto the SD card and renaming them according the table above.